fhajji/sodium-wrapper/README.md

 ## Roadmap (tentative)

 * Fix: one unit test still fails (only on) Windows.
-* Update to newest libsodium.
+* Update to newest libsodium (in progress).
 * Add wrappers to missing libsodium calls.
 * Try to turn it into a header-only wrapper.
 * Change API to lower case to make it more C++11, STL- and Boost-ish.
+* Use new streaming API that appeared in 1.0.14.
 * Use updated API in some (toy) projects to test for suitability.
 * User feedback.
 Update API if needed.
 * Cryptographic audit, e.g. to check for unintended side-channel attacks.